Trust & Estates Lawyer Cheyenne, WY

-A durable general power of attorney is a legal document that names someone of your choosing handle your affairs when you can=t.
+A durable general power of attorney is a legal document that appoints someone of your choosing to handle your affairs when you are no longer able.
 It is one of the most valuable documents you can have.
 It can make the difference between retaining control over your life or having the court appoint a guardian to make decisions for you.

-Because we often can=t tell if our power of attorney will work until it is too late to change it, it is critical that you get it right before it is needed.
-Relying on ADo-it-Yourself@ forms off the Internet can be as big a problem as trying to put a size 10 foot in a size 7 shoe.
-If your power of attorney is not carefully drafted or if ti does not contain the right language, it can prove disastrous at a time when you need things to go right.
-Having an experienced elder law attorney like Kelly S. Davis draft your documents now can help avoid future problems.
+Because we often cannot tell if our power of attorney will work until it is too late to change it, it is critical that you get it right before it is needed.
+Relying on “Do-it-Yourself” forms off the Internet can be as big a problem as trying to put a size 10 foot in a size 7 shoe.
+If your power of attorney is not carefully drafted or if it does not contain the right language, it can prove disastrous just at the time when you need for things to go right.
+Having an experienced elder law attorney like Kelly S. Davis draft your documents now can help avoid problems in the future.

-Things to consider in a durable power of attorney include: When will it be effective?
+Things to consider when looking at your durable power of attorney include: When will it be effective?
 Is the person you named to handle your affairs able to do the job?
-What happens if they are no longer around?
+What happens if that person is no longer around?
 Does your document contain language that will be needed to preserve your estate if you end up in a nursing home?
-It is not the fact that the document says durable power of attorney at the top of the page that matters.
+It is not the fact that the document says “durable power of attorney” at the top of the page that makes it work.
 It is the language contained within that controls.

 If you are ever unable to make a healthcare decision for yourself, and you have not left clear instructions, the decision can be made by your next of kin, provided they all can agree!
 Unfortunately, that is not always the case.
 They may argue!
 The result may be that something you did not want may happen!

 When considering your durable healthcare power of attorney, think about appointing a strong person as your agent.
-If that person should be unable to serve at the time they are needed, who will you name as their successor?
+If that person should be unable to serve at the time they are needed, who will you name as the successor?
 Is there someone you do not want making healthcare or end-of-life decisions for you?
 How do you feel about the use of morphine to relieve pain?
 Do you want to be kept alive with a feeding tube?
 These are questions that only you can answer.
 Elder law attorney Kelly S. Davis can guide you through the process.

 Last Wills and Testaments

-If a person dies holding property in their name and without a survivorship or beneficiary designation, some way needs to be figured out as to how title will be transferred to the heirs.
-Your Last Will and Testament is your instruction on how you want your property divided and who you want to handle it.
-Upon death your Will needs to be probated to prove it is your Last Will and Testament.
+If a person dies holding property in their name, without having made a survivorship or beneficiary designation, something needs to be done to transfer title to the heirs.
+Your Last Will and Testament is your set of instructions on how you want your property divided and who you want to handle it.
+To be effective, upon your death your Will needs to be “probated” to prove it is indeed your Last Will and Testament.
 Without a valid Will the legislature has decided who gets your estate.
 You lose control!

-Will kits or forms you get on line generally don=t ask the key questions that address your needs.
+The Will kits or forms you can get on line generally do not ask the key questions that address your needs.
 They cannot give you advice or counsel regrading your estate and how to achieve your wishes.
 A skilled attorney can help you define and reach your goals.

-Trusts have long been a useful tool for estate planning.
-There are many kinds of trusts: living trusts, testamentary trusts, revocable trusts, irrevocable trusts, charitable trusts, A/B trusts, QTIP trusts, ILIT’s, IDGT’s, special needs trusts, and more.
+Trusts have long been recognized as a useful tool for estate planning.
+There are many kinds of trusts to choose from: living trusts, testamentary trusts, revocable trusts, irrevocable trusts, charitable trusts, A/B trusts, QTIP trusts, ILITs, IDGTs, special needs trusts, and more.
 Each has its own purpose.
 Selecting which one to use and when to use it requires special knowledge.

-Living trusts are the most common.
-They are used in three primary situations: 1) To avoid or reduce federal estate taxes; 2) To avoid probate; and, 3) To speak from the grave as to how you want your estate used.
+Living trusts are the most common form of trust.
+They are used in three primary situations: 1) To avoid or reduce federal estate taxes for married couples; 2) To avoid probate; and, 3) To speak from the grave as to how you want your estate used.
 But as you grow older, your goals may change.
 The federal estate tax may not matter anymore.
-You may have property located outside of the state which would be subject to a foreign probate when you die if nothing is done.
+You may have purchased or inherited property located outside of the state which would be subject to a foreign probate when you die if nothing is done.
 Your heirs may have grown up and their needs may have changed.
 Perhaps you are looking at nursing home care and have learned that your current living trust will do nothing to protect your assets.
 An experienced elder law attorney like Kelly S. Davis can help review your estate plan and give you appropriate advice.